mevdschee/php-crud-api/README.md

 ## Automatic fields

 Before any operation the 'before' function is called that allows you to do set some automatic fields.
-Note that the 'input' parameter is writable and is an object or 'false' when it is missing or invalid.
+Note that the 'input' parameter is writable and is an object (or 'false' when it is missing or invalid).

 ## Soft delete